 What’s your favourite jacket?
-Do you prefer the traditional look of tweed or are you more comfortable in classic leather?
+Do you prefer the traditional look of tweed or are you more comfortable in a classic leather jacket?

-If you’ve got an occasion to go to, it can be tricky to know which style to wear.
-Here’s our guide to choosing well.
+If you’ve got an occasion to go to, it can be tricky to know which style men’s jacket to wear.
+Not to mention, it’s hard to know what the different names for men’s jacket styles even mean.
+Here are our top tips for choosing a suit jacket.

 Every gentleman needs a well fitted single breasted suit jacket.
 Pair yours with a crisp white shirt with cuffs that are slightly longer than the jacket sleeves.